pdfpc/pdfpc/README.rst

 Bilke, Andy Barry, and others.
 It was previously available at https://github.com/davvil/pdfpc

-pdfpc is a fork of Pdf-Presenter-Console by Jakob Westhoff, available at https://github.com/jakobwesthoff/Pdf-Presenter-Console
+pdfpc is a fork of Pdf Presenter Console by Jakob Westhoff, available at https://github.com/jakobwesthoff/Pdf-Presenter-Console